 Young people are often at the forefront of social, cultural and political change, often driven by their energy and creativity, but also by their frustration at the challenges they face.
 PROMISE aims to investigate young people’s responses to these challenges, and seeks ways to transform this into positive social achievement.
 Through an understanding of the experiences, values and attitudes of European youth PROMISE will get to the heart of barriers and opportunities for social engagement.

-PROMISE focuses specifically on young people ‘in conflict’ with authority, and usually, therefore, in conflict with social norms.
+PROMISE explores the experiences of young people who encounter conflicts and/or are stigmatized.
 We contend that these ‘conflicted youth’ are seen to be the most problematic in terms of positive social engagement, often triggering negative and punitive responses from authority, in turn furthering marginalisation and stigmatisation.
 The negative effects of stigma and marginalisation reduce opportunities for young people to engage positively in social action, and as a result, much of the creativity, innovation and energy within these groups is directed away from positive social change.
 PROMISE believes that conflicted youth present significant opportunities for change and should therefore be the prime focus of policy makers and practitioners.

 Using a mixed methods approach, this project gathers quantitative data to explore differences in youth attitudes and behaviour across Europe, as well as employing ethnographic and participatory research methods to look more closely at youth engagement and innovation.
 As such, PROMISE aims to engage young people across Europe providing a space for them to set the agenda, document their situations and articulate their needs.